 I added another generous pinch of salt to this batch but the exact salt level will depend on which stock you’re using.
 I used this homemade chicken stock that has almost zero sodium, whereas most store-bought stocks will be quite high in sodium.

 If you find yourself eating the sauce straight from the pan that’s a good sign!
 But we’ll make some enchiladas with this batch so don’t eat it all yet.

-For chicken enchiladas I’m in the habit of poaching the chicken but you can cook the chicken any way you want (see Mexican Shredded Chicken for a good brine-and-bake method).
+For chicken enchiladas I’m in the habit of poaching the chicken, but you can cook the chicken any way you want (see Mexican Shredded Chicken for a good brine-and-bake method).
 For poaching, simply cover a single chicken breast with cold water, bring to a boil, and then reduce heat to a simmer.
 Give it 20 minutes or until the inside of the chicken is no longer pink.

 The chicken takes about the same time to cook as the chiles, so I usually put it on right after adding the chiles to the oven.
 You can optionally add some onion, cilantro and salt to the poaching water for a hint of additional flavor.